huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 Once you have created the space, you'll see the `Building` status and once it becomes `Running` your space is ready to go.
 If you don't see the Argilla login UI refresh the page.

-You'll see the login screen.
-The Space is configured with two users: `argilla` and `team` with the same default password: `1234`.
+The Space is configured with **two users**: **argilla** and **team** with the same default password: **1234**.
 If you get a 500 error after login, make sure you have correctly introduce the user and password.
 To secure your Space, you can change the passwords and API keys using secret variables as explained in the next section.

 ## Set up passwords and API keys using secrets (optional)